+Modern vehicles are amazingly adaptive to situations that would have caused havoc in older cars.
+A network of sensors constantly monitor systems across the vehicle and make minute adjustments to keep things running at peak efficiency.
+Those same systems can also sniff out trouble.
 If something is wrong with your car, you definitely want to know about it.
-Still, the sudden and unexpected illumination of the check engine light can create a unique sense of dread.
+Still, the sudden and unexpected illumination of the check engine light (also called the malfunction indicator lamp or MIL) can create a unique sense of dread.
 Our fears aside, the car is trying to tell us that something isn’t right, and we’d do well to pay attention when the light comes on.
 But what if you find your check engine light flashing?
 Is that any better, or is it worse?

 Purpose of the Check Engine Light

 Your car has a system of sensors monitoring different components and activities that’s in constant contact with the vehicle’s onboard computer.
 The computer analyzes signals from the sensors to make any necessary changes via actuators in the system.
-When something is wrong that it cannot correct, it will let you know by illuminating a light on the dash.
+When something is wrong with the vehicle that it cannot correct, it will let you know by a flashing engine light on the dash.

-The light could turn on due to something specific, like a flat tire or low coolant, but there are a number of engine problems that will show up under the catch-all “check engine” light.
+The blinking check engine light could be due to something specific, like a flat tire or low coolant, but there are a number of engine problems that will show up under the catch-all “check engine” light.
 When this happens, the computer logs a fault code in its memory, which can be accessed using an OBD II scanner.
-Many shops will run this scan for you, but it’s also pretty straightforward to purchase a scanner and pull the codes on your own.
+Many shops will run this scan for you, but it’s also pretty straightforward to purchase a diagnostic scanner and pull the codes on your own.
 Note that just having a code in hand doesn’t mean you’ve identified the underlying issue.
 A code can help point you in the right direction, but more diagnostic and repair legwork will likely be needed.
+Sometimes multiple codes may be found which calls for careful deductive reasoning as to whether the issues are related to each other, or just happen to be a coincidence.

 Solid Light vs. Flashing Light